aaron-grau/curic/javascript/readings/this-and-that.md

 to `times`. `times` calls the method, **but it calls it function-style**.
 Recall that function-style method calls use `window` or `global` as `this`.

 There are two ways around this problem.
-The first is to introduce an anonymous closure function to capture `cat`:
+The first is to introduce an **anonymous closure** to capture `cat`:

 ```javascript
 // `times` is the same: